rfaulhaber/monospace-web-hugo/README.md

-# monospace-web-hugo
+# monospace web hugo

-An adaptation of "the monospace web" as a Hugo theme
+An adaptation of "[the monospace web](https://owickstrom.github.io/the-monospace-web/)" as a Hugo theme.